 - BIOFIRE® FILMARRAY® systems and Global Fever Panel-RUO (Research Use Only) and BioThreat-E (Ebola test).

 - a BIOFIRE® FILMARRAY® system for a mobile laboratory developed by the Praesens Foundation (Belgium) to bring Ebola screening to remote areas.

 Helping mothers and children

-The Foundations work alongside local partners in countries where laboratories have been set up and countries affected by humanitarian crises.
-Health, hygiene, education and the development of socio-economic activities are the fields where initiatives are organized to improve living conditions and access to care for the most vulnerable populations, in particular mothers and their children.
+The Foundations work alongside local partners in countries where laboratories have been set up, as well as countries affected by humanitarian crises.
+Health, hygiene, education and the development of socio-economic activities are the fields in which initiatives are organized to improve living conditions and access to care for the most vulnerable populations, in particular mothers and their children.

 Thanks to the Christophe Mérieux Prize, the Fondation Christophe et Rodolphe Mérieux allows a high-quality local research and helps researchers to work permanently in their countries.